submitdirectories/submitdirectories/README.md

 ## Discussions

-Join our community discussions [here](https://submitdirectories.com/discussions) and share your thoughts, suggestions, and questions.
+Join our community discussions [**here in Discussions**](https://github.com/submitdirectories/submitdirectories/discussions) and share your thoughts, suggestions, and questions.
 Discussions are a great place to propose new directories or improvements.

 ## Issues

 If you have a directory to add or an issue to report, please create an issue in our [GitHub Issues](https://github.com/submitdirectories/submitdirectories/issues) section.
-We use a Kanban board to manage these issues and keep the project organized.
+We use this feature to manage these issues and keep the project organized.

 ## Get Notified